 Teachers must be very intentional in their communication with their students who are distance learning.
 They must also be diligent in noticing when students are losing interest and becoming disengaged throughout the day.
 Engaging with students in a genuine way so that they feel comfortable voicing concerns and asking questions will benefit teachers in maintaining student engagement.
 The most important aspect in increasing student engagement is giving them grace.
 Students are facing a lot of stress, uncertainty, and trauma.
 Each student will deal with these issues in completely different ways, but it is the responsibility of teachers, school administrators, and the other adults in their life to help them through this tough time.

 Best Distance Learning Platform For Kids

 Classover is an after-school live online enrichment program based in New York.
-We have over 200 state-certified instructors with years of experience teaching 12 courses covering a diverse array of topics online.
+We have over 200 state-certified instructors with years of experience teaching 20 courses covering a diverse array of topics online and more courses will come out soon.
 And to further enhance the individual learning experience, we limit every class size to six students.
 We want to ensure every child learns at the most comfortable pace and gets the highest education possible.
-For only $10/class, your kids can learn safely and efficiently in an online environment !
+For an affordable price to participate into the class, your kids can learn safely and efficiently in an online environment !

 Try out our 2 FREE trial and see the difference yourself!

 Click HERE to sign up ( No credit card requried)